How to Live With a Narcissist Husband? 15 Signs and Ways to Deal

 Keep in mind that one of the signs of narcissistic personality disorder is a willingness to exploit others for personal gain.
 Coupled with the fact that narcissists have difficulty empathizing with other people, they are willing to benefit others financially.

 This means that your narcissistic husband will have no qualms about running up large credit card bills, overspending, or living off of your income.
-You may find that your credit score lowers, or you end up in deep debt, trying to satisfy his needs.

 6. Reduced self-esteem

 Another one of the side effects of being married to a narcissist is decreased self-esteem.
-One recent study with partners and loved ones of narcissists found that put-downs were common.

-Study participants described instances of the narcissist telling them they were worthless or calling other people idiots or morons.
 Over time, these frequent instances of verbal abuse can eat away at the partner’s self-esteem.

 How a narcissistic husband treats his wife or partner

-So, how does a narcissistic husband treat his spouse?
 Often, relationships with a narcissist are cyclical.
 At the start of the relationship, the narcissist will shower their partner with love and affection.

-The narcissist may tell their partner that they are soul mates, want to spend all of their time with them, and be incredibly verbally and physically affectionate.
+The narcissist may tell their partner that they are soul mates, want to spend all of their time with them and be incredibly verbally and physically affectionate.

 As the relationship progresses and the partner becomes comfortable, the narcissistic husband is likely to change his tune.
 He will engage in a process called “devaluing.”

 There may be an argument, or the spouse does something, albeit minor, to let the narcissist down, and they no longer see her as their perfect partner.
-As this occurs, they will begin to treat the partner poorly.
+As this occurs, they will begin to treat their partner poorly.

-If you’re living with a narcissistic husband, you can expect that he will treat you poorly, to the point of being emotionally or psychologically abusive.
 After outbursts of rage or episodes of verbal abuse, he may return to briefly showering you with attention and affection as he did in the initial stages.
 Still, the relationship will become a rollercoaster of ups and downs.

 - Being attacked if you try to offer any advice or constructive criticism to your husband